kejdidomi/Matrix/README.md

 Added cramers and random_i to MatrixShell: the first function solves linear systems of equations given the MatrixShell A and the vector [x1, x2, x3,...], the second function creates randomized squared MatrixShells with integer elements from a given range.
+Added 2 new files that analyse certain aspects like determinant frequency and solving time using cramers and the inverse of a MatrixShell